learn-co-curriculum/dsc-classification-with-word-embeddings-codealong/README.md

 ## Deep Learning With Word Embeddings

-To end this lab, we'll see an example of how we can use an **_Embedding Layer_** inside of a Deep Neural Network to compute our own word embedding vectors on the fly, right inside our model!
+To end this lab, you'll see an example of how you can use an **_Embedding Layer_** inside of a Deep Neural Network to compute our own word embedding vectors on the fly, right inside our model!

-Don't worry if you don't understand the code below just yet--we'll be learning all about **_Sequence Models_** like the one below in our next section!
+Don't worry if you don't understand the code below just yet&mdash;we'll be learning all about **_Sequence Models_** like the one below in our next section!

 Run the cells below.

-First, we'll import everything we'll need from Keras.
+First, you'll import everything you'll need from Keras.

 ```python